 The survey results are presented and discussed at a P&C meeting.
 Following the meeting the P&C Executive develop the budget for the next year and discuss with the Principal, Mrs Jeanette Cope.
 The draft budget is posted on the P&C website, discussed and voted on at the next P&C meeting.

-This process ensures that the money raised is channeled to where it is most needed and in line with community wishes.
+This process ensures that the money raised is channelled to where it is most needed and in line with community wishes.

 How has it helped to school in the past?

 The P&C also pays for enhancements to the school’s assets and facilities, including classroom computers and iPads, developing and enhancing the school grounds and ensuring that every class room has an air conditioner.
-The P&C also periodically funds major building works, such as the building of the COLAs, the school hall and the school library and more recently the Shell Building.
+The P&C also periodically funds major building works, such as the building of the COLAs, the school hall, the school library and more recently the Shell Building.